guyfisher/half-baked/branches/1.6.1/readme.txt

 == Upgrade Notice ==

-= 1.6 =
+= 1.6.1 =

-This version adds support for threaded comments and replaces the Nifty Corners Cube rounded corners script with the CSS3 border-radius property.
+This version replaces the Sanscons icon set with the GPL-compatible twotone icon set.
 Requires WordPress 3.1 or higher.

 == Credits ==